1. Overview

 Output:

-• User (object): User object with fields: accountId, username, displayName, emailAddress, active, accountType, avatarUrls, self, timeZone, locale.
+- User (object): User profile fields (accountId, username, displayName, emailAddress, active, accountType, avatarUrls, self, timeZone, locale, …).

 Get an Attachment